This site will look much better in a browser that supports web standards, but is accessible to any browser or Internet device.

 Granted, the ability to be able to traverse a list (or anything that acts like a list) is a useful feature, But, it does not replace the general Iterator concept.

-This can go even further with iterator adapters that modify the behavior of an iterator to allow traversing every other item or every nth item.
-This kind of behavior is useful in many algorithms.
+This can go even further with iterator adapters that modify the behaviour of an iterator to allow traversing every other item or every nth item.
+This kind of behaviour is useful in many algorithms.
 By defining the traversal method in the iterator, we can separate it from the work we are performing on the elements.

 There are problems with tying the traversal directly to the container like this.
 One problem is that there is no easy way to traverse two containers at the same time.
 Another problem is that it is difficult to traverse one container with two pieces of code at the same time.